rkuma183/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Give that new number only to Microsoft.
    This enables you to transfer that new number to someone else without making your friends wonder where you went.

+   PROTIP: It's best security that for 3FA you use someone else's phone.
+   But as my wife will tell you this can get annoying if you work while she's sleeping with her phone next to her.

+4. You'll need a credit card number.

+   Many companies have a company (corporate) credit card.

 ## Two Azure portals #